 - Discuss a final bill repayment plan.

-- Review your monthly direct debit payments to match your regular consumption and clear down any arrears over a longer period.
+- Review your monthly direct debit payments to match your regular consumption

 - Discuss a temporary reduction in your monthly payments if you have had a sudden change in circumstances such as loss of employment or income.
 As this could increase your debt in the future, we can only offer this as a short-term solution.